codepoet80/metube-php-servicewrapper/README.md

     + php7.2-curl
 * youtube-dl
     + If you're on a Debian-based Linux, the version of youtube-dl in apt doesn't work.
 [This article helped me](https://askubuntu.com/questions/496417/youtube-dl-not-working).
+    + As of October 2021, youtube-dl is heavily throttled by Google.
+Using [yt-dlp](https://github.com/yt-dlp) with a symlink link like `youtube-dl -> yt-dlp` seems to work around.
 * FFMpeg

 ## Installation via Docker